 Like the rest of the legendary Portuguese family, the new IWC Portuguese Tourbillon Mystere Retrograde (Ref.
 IW5044) automatic watch sports an oversized case and is powered by a huge automatic movement that offers you as long as a whole week of guaranteed power supply.

-Compared to a trifle less expensive Portuguese Tourbillon (Ref.
-IW5447) hand-wound watch that we have already briefly reviewed the other day, the IWC Portuguese Tourbillon Mystere Retrograde (Ref IW5044) features much more balanced (although still too busy for a dress watch) dial.
+Compared to a trifle less expensive 2010 Portuguese Tourbillon (Ref.
+IW5447) hand-wound watch, the IWC Portuguese Tourbillon Mystere Retrograde (Ref IW5044) features much more balanced (although still too busy for a dress watch) dial.

 Available both in anthracite and silver, the former goes with an ultra-expansive version with platinum case (Ref.
 IW504401) and the latter comes with a more affordable (if you can use the adjective when it comes to top-of-the-range watches from IWC) body crafted from rose gold (Ref.
 IW504402.)